 Additionally, file size is also a factor to consider.
 Some formats may produce larger file sizes, while others can compress and store 3D data more efficiently, reducing file sizes.
 If you are a beginner and have no idea which format to choose, it is recommended to start with universal 3D file formats, such as STL or OBJ.

-ZWSOFT recently released the beta version of ZW3D 2025, which offers improved 3D functionalities, user interface, and industry-specific modules compared to the previous version.
-If you’re interested, you can download and try it for free from the download center.
+ZWSOFT recently released the ZW3D 2025, which offers improved 3D functionalities, user interface, and industry-specific modules compared to the previous version.
+If you’re interested, you can download it and try it for free for 30 days. |

 Which Is the Best File Type for 3D Printing?